brainstormforce/wp-spectra/readme.txt

 == Changelog ==

 = x.x.x =
+* Fix: Container - Resolved an issue where dynamic content fallback images were not being properly applied in the frontend.
 * Fix: File Generation documentation link now redirects correctly instead of showing a 404 error.

 = 2.19.7 - Wednesdays, 16th April 2025 =